ZhenyingZhu/StudyNotes/SystemDesign.md

 - in single leader, the conflict write would be blocked or aborted.
 - in multi leader, the conflict only detects during replication, and too late to ask the user to resolve
-- conflict avoidance: require all the writes to a same record goes to a same leader
+- conflict avoidance: require all the writes to a same record goes to a same leader **[KEY]**
   - when the DC is failing or the record partition is changed, the writes need to be re-route and can have write conflicts
 - Converging toward a consistent state: all replicas must arrive to the same final state after all changes have been replicated
   - single leader, last write is the latest state.
   - multi leader, writes have no defined ordering.
-The database must resolve the conflict in a convergent way
+The database must resolve the conflict in a convergent way **[KEY]**
   - Can give each writes a UUID, and use the highest number as the final state.
 Can lead to data loss
   - Can give replica ids, the changes on the higher number replica wins.
 Can lead to data loss
   - merge the value together by concat them